 - Pain that lasts long after the outbreak, called postherpetic neuralgia.
 It affects up to 1 in 5 people who get shingles.

 Is Shingles Contagious?

 Yes.
 You can spread the varicella zoster virus to people who’ve never had chickenpox and haven’t been vaccinated.

-The FDA has the Shingrix vaccine and it’s considered more than 90% effective.
+The Shingrix vaccine is considered more than 90% effective.
 The CDC recommends two doses of Shingrix for the prevention of shingles and its complications in healthy adults 50 or older as well as those 18 years of age and older who are or will be immunodeficient or immunosuppressed due to disease or therapy.
-You you get it even if you’ve had shingles before.
+You should get it even if you’ve had shingles before.
 You should also get it even if you already had the earlier Zostavax vaccine, which was removed from the market in 2020.

 Your doctor can diagnose shingles by asking about your medical history and your symptoms and by doing a physical exam.
-They can also test small amounts of material from your blisters.
+They can also test a small sample of fluid from your blisters.